-- 13 The Fund has an Independent Adviser who attends meetings of the Pension Fund Committee and Pensions Working Party as required.
-This is considered best practice in accordance with the requirements for "proper advice" in the governing regulations. - 14 The independent adviser is engaged to provide advice on: - the objectives and policies of the fund - investment strategy and asset allocation - the fund's approach to responsible investment - choice of benchmarks - investment management methods and structures - choice of managers and external specialists - activity and performance of investment managers and the fund - the risks involved with existing or proposed investments - the Fund's current property portfolio and any proposals for purchases, sales, improvement or development - new developments and opportunities in investment theory and practice.
+The Fund has an Independent Adviser who attends meetings of the Pension Fund Committee and Pensions Working Party as required.
+This is considered best practice in accordance with the requirements for "proper advice" in the governing regulations.
+The Independent Advisor is appointed by the Administrating Authority following appropriate consultation with the Committee.

+- 15 The independent adviser is engaged to provide advice on: - The objectives and policies of the Fund. - Investment strategy and asset allocation. - The Fund's approach to responsible investment. - Choice of benchmarks. - Investment management methods and structures. - Choice of managers and external specialists. - Activity and performance of investment managers including the Pool and the Fund. - The risks involved with existing or proposed investments. - The Fund's current property portfolio and any proposals for purchases, sales, improvement or development. - New developments and opportunities in investment theory and practice. - Amendment and review of statutory policy documents.